 pak::pak("harriet-mason/ggdibbler")Examples

-In essence, ggdibbler makes visualising uncertainty easy, as you just replace the geom_* with geom_*_sample and replace your deterministic variable with a distributional variable, and you get an uncertainty visualisation.
+To make a ggdibbler visualisation you just replace a geom_* function from ggplot2 with geom_*_sample, and replace your deterministic variable with a distributional variable, and you get an uncertainty visualisation.
+It is that simple.

-Below are some examples of ggdibbler code alongside their uncertain ggplot2 counterpart.
-The only parameters added by ggdibbler are the times argument, which decides how many samples to draw from the distribution, and the seed argument which allows you to keep the same random draw across multiple layers.
+Below are some examples of uncertain ggdibbler plots alongside their deterministic ggplot2 counterpart.
+The only parameters added by ggdibbler are the times argument (which decides how many samples to draw from the distribution), and the seed argument (which allows you to keep the same random draw across multiple layers).
+Otherwise, the parameters and syntax are identical to that of a standard ggplot.

 library(distributional)